Only 300€ per week!

 Although not directly on site, there are laundry facilities offered by locals which many of our participants take advantage of (this will probably cost you 5฿ per item, otherwise you can easily wash your clothes by hand.)

-For participants who desire more comfort and privacy, families, couples and more mature participants, we recommend upgrading to a comfort room.
-These rooms have more amenities, are uniquely designed and are located apart from the two standard participant residences, which means it is noticeably quieter.
+For participants desiring more comfort and/or privacy, families, couples, and more mature participants, we recommend upgrading to a comfort room.
+These rooms have more amenities and may be in a different location than the standard rooms, which means that it may be noticeably quieter.

 Note: Important: A security cash deposit of 500THB is required for the key to your room.
 It is payable upon arrival in cash and will be returned when the key is given back at the end of your stay.

 Note: No alcohol is permitted in any of our accommodations, but we are located within walking distance of a local shop and there is even a makeshift bar provided by the friendly locals in front of the accommodation.